quangtn266/BentoML_ModelServing/README.md

-# BentoML_ModelServing
+# ModelServing

-mini projects for BentoML.

-The projects is rerun as well as polished from "Machine Learning Model Serving Pattern and Best Practices" book.
+The projects are rerun as well as polished from "Machine Learning Model Serving Pattern and Best Practices" book.

 Thanks for author's contribution.